COOL-LAMPS IV: A Sample of Bright Strongly-Lensed Galaxies at $3 < z < 4$

-Another interesting feature in this lensed galaxy sample is the presence of Ly$\alpha$, or lack thereof as seen in the spectra (Figure~\ref{spectrums1} and Figure~\ref{spectrums2}).
-The Ly$\alpha$ emission is important to studying the physics of LyC escape in these galaxies.
-As the scattering of these photons is influenced by the neutral hydrogen reservoir in and around the galaxy, the shape of the Ly$\alpha$ emission line is altered and in return contains information of the neutral hydrogen.
-Hence, the Ly$\alpha$ emission line profile serves as an indirect indicator of the $f^{\rm Lyc}_{\rm esc}$, that is, the fraction of HI-ionizing LyC photons that escape from a galaxy \citep[e.g.,][]{Izotov.etal.2021, Gazagnes.etal.2020}.
+Another interesting feature in this lensed galaxy sample is the presence of Ly$\alpha$, or the lack thereof, as seen in the spectra (Figure~\ref{spectrums1} and \ref{spectrums2}).
+The Ly$\alpha$ emission is important for studying the physics of LyC escape in these galaxies.
+As the scattering of these photons is influenced by the neutral hydrogen reservoir in and around the galaxy, the shape of the Ly$\alpha$ emission line is altered and, in return, contains information on the neutral hydrogen.
+Hence, the Ly$\alpha$ emission line profile serves as an indirect indicator of the $f^{\rm Lyc}_{\rm esc}$, that is, the fraction of H I-ionizing LyC photons that escape from a galaxy \citep[e.g.,][]{Izotov.etal.2021, Gazagnes.etal.2020}.
 At redshifts of $z \gtrsim 4$, due to a large number of neutral hydrogen clumps, most LyC photons are absorbed \citep[e.g.,][]{Haardt.Madau.1996, Cowie.etal.1998, Vanzella.etal.2018}.
 However, by studying galaxies at $z \sim 3.0$, we are able to observe some of the ionizing photons.
-As a result, we can use these relatively lower redshift galaxies as analogs of their `Epoch of Reionization' predecessors to study the escape of ionizing photons \citep[e.g.,][]{Rivera-Thorsen.etal.2017,Rivera.etal.2019.sunburst}.
-Understanding the cause of the variation in presence of Ly$\alpha$, or lack thereof, will require higher spatial resolution data, which will be enabled by space-based telescopes like HST and JWST.
+As a result, we can use these relatively lower-redshift galaxies as analogs of their epoch of reionization predecessors to study the escape of ionizing photons \citep[e.g.,][]{Rivera-Thorsen.etal.2017,Rivera.etal.2019.sunburst}.
+Understanding the cause of the variation in the presence of Ly$\alpha$, or the lack thereof, will require higher spatial resolution data, which will be enabled by space-based telescopes like the Hubble Space Telescope (HST) and JWST.

-The relation between the stellar mass $M_{\star}$ and its instantaneous star formation rate (SFR) has been proposed to be a fundamental relation of galaxies containing information on the evolutionary state of the galaxy and variations in the star formation histories \citep[e.g.,][]{Matthee.etal.2019}.
-This relationship has been observed over high orders of magnitudes in stellar mass \citep{Santini.etal.2009} and from redshifts $z=0$ to $z=6$ \citep[e.g.,][]{Tasca.etal.2015}.
+The relation between the stellar mass $M_{\star}$ and its instantaneous SFR has been proposed to be a fundamental relation of galaxies containing information on the evolutionary state of the galaxy and variations in the star formation histories \citep[e.g.,][]{Matthee.etal.2019}.
+This relationship has been observed over high orders of magnitude in stellar mass \citep{Santini.etal.2009} and from redshifts $z=0$ to $6$ \citep[e.g.,][]{Tasca.etal.2015}.